Revolutionizing Regenerative Medicine: The Future of 3D Bioprinting with Vital3D

 Vital3D is a pioneering biotechnology company based in Lithuania, dedicated to innovating advanced solutions in medical research, drug discovery and regenerative medicine.
 Founded in 2021, Vital3D’s team of experts introduced innovative 3D bioprinting technology aimed at bridging the gap between organ supply and demand, specializing in 3D printing human organs, particularly the kidney.
 With a staff of 10, we have experts in lasers, biotechnology, software programming and mechanical engineering.

 Having lost one of my mentors to urinary cancer, while working at a previous startup, I always wanted to create technology to help with these types of terminal illnesses.
-Together with a fellow laser scientist, we thought light could be a perfect tool for life sciences.
+Together with a fellow laser scientist, we thought light might be a perfect tool for life sciences.
 Could we use it to print new human organs to deal with situations like the ones my mentor has had?
 Thus, at the end of 2021, the idea of a 3D bioprinter to print kidneys was born.

 We are offering 3D printer Vital Light as a device for research institutions working in the field of life sciences.
 At the same time, we offer “printing as a service” for the creation of medical devices, tissues and organs.
 Our vision is to become a provider of 3D printing services for tissues and organs.